Let’s Talk About Children and Stroke

 What are the effects of stroke in children?

-The effects of stroke in a child are generally the same as in an adult.
-The most common effects are:
+The effects of stroke in a child are generally the same as in an adult and can include:

-• One-sided neglect, which causes stroke survivors to ignore or forget their weaker side (usually related to a right-brain stroke, causing left-sided neglect).
+- One-sided neglect, which causes a person to ignore or forget their weaker side (usually related to a right-brain stroke, causing left-sided neglect).

-• Behavior changes or personality changes, improper language or actions.
+- Behavior changes or personality changes, or improper language or actions.

 How can I learn more?

-2. Sign up to get Stroke Connection magazine, a free magazine for stroke survivors and caregivers, at StrokeConnection.org.
+- Sign up for our monthly Stroke Connection e-news for stroke survivors and caregivers at StrokeConnection.org.

-3. Connect with others sharing similar journeys with stroke by joining our Support Network at stroke.org/SupportNetwork.
+- Connect with others who have also had an experience with stroke by joining our Support Network at stroke.org/SupportNetwork.

-Do you have questions for the doctor or nurse?
+Do you have questions for your doctor or nurse?

-Take a few minutes to write your questions for the next time you see your healthcare provider.
+Take a few minutes to write down your questions for the next time you see your health care professional.
 For example:

 Are the tests harmful to my child?